ahmedsamy200/Healthcare-Booking-Platform/README.md

 A healthcare patient management application that allows patients to easily register, book, and manage their appointments with doctors, featuring administrative tools for scheduling, confirming, and canceling appointments.

 This is a healthcare platform where you can browse doctors, manage profiles, and book appointments, Patients can use the platform to easily schedule appointments with their doctors, saving time and effort.

-This is a healthcare platform where you can browse doctors, manage profiles, and book appointments, Patients can use the platform to easily schedule appointments with their doctors, saving time and effort.
-Healthcare booking platform using onion architecture.
+* Healthcare booking platform using onion architecture.

  # 🛠️ Features